 - Bowed basement walls

-It’s also possible for signs of excessive pressure to appear outside of your home.
+Signs of excessive pressure may also occur outside of your home.
 If your chimney is cracked or your foundation appears to be sinking or settling, you’ll want to reach out to the professionals in the Winston-Salem or Wilmington, NC, areas as soon as possible.

 Your Crawl Space Health

 Your crawl space is more sensitive to water damage and moisture than you might think.
-You’ll need to keep a close eye on your crawl space or else risk infestations, mold damage, or illness throughout your family.
+Without keeping a close eye on this space, you could potentially run into avoidable issues such as pest infestations, mold damage, or illness spreading throughout the home.

 - Standing water or moisture